nanjizal/Rose/README.md

 # Rose
 mini library for dealing with angles and compass bearings.
-( rebuiding some angle stuff from fracs and adding ).
+( rebuiding some angle stuff from fracs and complexNum from geom ).